angristan/dockerfiles/diaspora/README.md

 ![](https://i.imgur.com/J50tnoC.png)

 [Diaspora](https://diasporafoundation.org/) is a nonprofit, user-owned, distributed social network that is based upon the free Diaspora software.
 Diaspora consists of a group of independently owned nodes (called pods) which interoperate to form the network.
-As of March 2014, there are more than 1 million Diaspora accounts.

 This image is available on the [Docker Hub](https://hub.docker.com/r/angristan/diaspora/).